university-subject/English-Learning/Fantasy-Literature/Fantasy-Literature.md

 20th realist fiction -> realism is ablout real life.

-feeling of alienation. we feel lonely and alone. lost identity.
+feeling of alienation. we feel lonely and alone. lost identity. from the world we living.

 Stephen R. Donaldson -> Why epic fantasy is important?